Welcome or Title

 Hostage Rescue Teams (HRT)

-Protect America and save lives by becoming an FBI Special Agent, and serve with the FBI Hostage Rescue Team.
+Protect America and save lives by becoming an FBI Special Agent and serve with the FBI Hostage Rescue Team.
 The FBI is the lead Federal Agency for investigating terrorist threats against the United States.
 This responsibility includes tactical response to interdict and apprehend terrorists before they can act, and to conduct other high-risk tactical operations.
 The FBI has one full-time counterterrorist tactical team, the FBI Hostage Rescue Team (HRT).
 As an FBI Special Agent (SA), you may become a member of the FBI’s Hostage Rescue Team.
 Here, highly qualified and motivated FBI Special Agents volunteer to respond to challenges that are the most complex, critical, and urgent.
 They are a tight-knit team — highly trained, specially equipped, always prepared.

-Candidates for the position of FBI Special Agent must possess a four-year college degree and three years of professional work experience; be available for assignment anywhere in the FBI’s jurisdiction; be between the ages of 23 and 36; be in excellent physical condition with the ability to pass a rigorous physical fitness test; and consent to a complete background investigation, drug test, and polygraph.
-HRT Operators are Special Agents first, and will have investigative and managerial career opportunities in the FBI following their HRT assignment.
+Candidates for the position of FBI Special Agent must possess a 4-year college degree and three years of professional work experience; be available for assignment anywhere in the FBI’s jurisdiction; be between the ages of 23 and 36; be in excellent physical condition with the ability to pass a rigorous physical fitness test; and consent to a complete background investigation, drug test, and polygraph.
+HRT Operators are Special Agents first and will have investigative and managerial career opportunities in the FBI following their HRT assignment.

 The FBI's Hostage Rescue Team (HRT) was established in 1983 to be a national level counterterrorist unit, offering a tactical option for any extraordinary hostage crisis or other law enforcement situation that may occur within the United States.
 Today, HRT responds to the most urgent and complex FBI cases in the U.S. and abroad.
 It is part of the Tactical Support Branch of the FBI’s Critical Incident Response Group (CIRG), and is based at the FBI Academy in Quantico, Virginia.